Dre Campbell Farm

 Good and Bad Companion Plants for Watermelon

-Below are plants that grow well with watermelons, and some you should avoid planting near them.
+Below are plants that grow well with watermelons and some that you should avoid planting near them.

 The Best Watermelon Companion Plants